Drug information

 Drug Image(s): (Click to enlarge)

-What is fostemsavir?
-What is fostemsavir?
+What is fostemsavir?What is fostemsavir?

 What is fostemsavir?

-For more information on the use of fostemsavir in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
+For more information on the use of fostemsavir in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents With HIV.

-HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines cannot cure HIV, but using HIV medicines as directed by a health care provider helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
-If you are taking HIV medicines, do not cut down on, skip, or stop taking them unless your health care provider tells you to.
+If you are using HIV medicines, do not cut down on, skip, or stop using them unless your health care provider tells you to.
+For more information about using your HIV medicines as prescribed and ways to overcome barriers to medication adherence, please read the HIVinfo fact sheet on HIV Treatment Adherence.

 What should I tell my health care provider before taking fostemsavir?What should I tell my health care provider before taking fostemsavir?